nushkovg/k1s/README.md

 kubepi setup init
 ```

-> **_WARNING:_** Since Skaffold does not officially support ARM architectures like the RaspberryPI, the installation might take 5 minutes or longer because it will build an ARM binary on runtime.
-This will be fixed in following releases by either the Skaffold team or by hosting a prebuilt binary.

 Follow the instructions prompted to add the bin/ directory to your PATH.
 Make sure to log-off/log-on once you have done so.
 If you don't want to do that, simply run `source ~/.profile`, `source ~/.bashrc` or `source ~/.zshrc`.

 > **_NOTE:_** The command will tell you to place the directory in your PATH by placing it in the `~/.profile` file.
 If for some reason this does not work, replace `~/.profile` with `~/.bashrc` or `~/.zshrc` in the `echo export PATH=<K1S_DIRECTORY>/bin:$PATH >> ~/.profile` command and run `source ~/.bashrc` or `source ~/.zshrc` again.